Vets-Who-Code/windows-dev-guide/README.md

 ### VS Code Extensions

-There are many great Python extensions for VS Code, but here are a few popular ones:
+You will find a ton of Python extensions for VS Code, but here are a few of the more popular ones:

 - [Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python) - The official Python extension.
 - [Django](https://marketplace.visualstudio.com/items?itemName=batisteo.vscode-django) - Syntax highlighting and snippets for Django.